Cyber Scouts (Thailand)

+The Prime Minister presided over the opening ceremony of the Cyber Scout project at the Sports Complex 2, Thai-Japanese Youth Center, Din Daeng, Bangkok, on Thursday, July 1st.

 The Cyber Scouts is a Thai state-sponsored youth-based online vigilante network that German academic Wolfram Schaffar has characterised as 'reminiscent of fascist vigilante groups'.
 It was founded in 2010 and currently operates under the Ministry of Digital Economy and Society.
 The program trains high school and university students nationally in ultra-royalist ideology via workshops.
 Its two main objectives are indoctrinating Thai youth with ultra-royalist values and creating a youth-based nationwide network dedicated to detecting and reporting lèse-majesté violations through online surveillance.

 History

 The Cyber Scouts have been described as "reminiscent of the anticommunist, right-wing paramilitary Village Scouts of the 1970s" in that both programs are state-backed.
 The program was launched in December 2010 by the conservative Abhisit Vejjajiva administration, under the Thai Ministry of Justice and the Ministry for Information and Communication Technology.
 It was shut down in 2011 during the Yingluck Shinawatra administration, but it was reactivated by the military regime following the 2014 coup.
 As of 2016, 112 schools were involved, with over 120,000 members.